erudinsky/Azure-Bicep-Workshop/Workshop/1-RBAC-as-code.md

 ```

 Files in `roles` folder are json role definitions (copy of similar builtin role).
 Main templates is set to deploy to subscription scope using `targetScope` and it will pick subscription Id from deployment target (`az deployment sub` command will do the magic later).
-If you use multiple subscriptions make sure `az account list -o table` in your terminal shows `true` under `IsDefault` for the desired target to avoid surprizes (if not use `az account set -s subscriptionId` to set proper target).
+If you use multiple subscriptions make sure `az account list -o table` in your terminal shows `true` under `IsDefault` for the desired target to avoid surprizes (if not, use `az account set -s subscriptionId` to set proper target).
 Save subscriptionId value as well, you'll need it soon for parameters.
 You'll also need security group object Ids that you got from Task 1.

-Parameters (make sure to use your owner, contributor and reader values from Task 1).
+Set parameters in `parameters.json` file (make sure to use your owner, contributor and reader values from Task 1).
 Make sure to replace subscriptionId with your value.

 ```json